digi-ron/AU-Falcon-SPUD-Project/Audio/Speakers/Speakers.md

 > Ute rear speakers were optional, but should have the same 5x7" speakers as the Sedans.
 Ensure this is correct *BEFORE* performing these steps
 {: .block-note}

-1. use a trim removal tool or a small flat head screwdriver to remove the speaker cover(s) on the rear panel
+1. Use a trim removal tool or a small flat head screwdriver to remove the speaker cover(s) on the rear panel
-1. remove the 4 screws holding the speaker into place and unplug the speaker(s) from the wiring loom
+1. Remove the 4 screws holding the speaker into place and unplug the speaker(s) from the wiring loom
-1. do one of the following.
+1. Do one of the following.
 For either step, keep in mind that the negative for each speaker is the wire with a black line in it:
     - If keeping the original loom, create 1-2 (as needed) adapters with a [2 way quick connector](#plug) on one end, and the spade connectors for your speakers on the other
     - If modifying the loom, cut and crimp or solder the spade connectors for your speakers onto the loom